fatiando/verde/README.rst

 * The estimated model can be **easily stored** for later use, like spherical-harmonic coefficients are used in gravimetry.

 The main disadvantage is the heavy memory and processing time requirement (it's a linear regression problem).
-So it's not recommended for gridding large datasets (> 10,000 points), though it will depend on how much RAM you have available.

 Project goals